 For a little while now, the Irrawaddy in Burma has been the hot ticket in river cruising (translation for those who took their geography lessons more recently than I did: we’re talking about the Ayeyarwady in Myanmar).

-Those spectacular temples, the saffron-robed monks, the road to Mandalay (less interesting than it sounds) – these were all powerful attractions as this beautiful country slowly opened its doors to Western tourists.
+Spectacular temples, saffron-robed monks, and the road to Mandalay were all powerful attractions as Myanmar slowly opened its doors to Western tourists.
 Then there’s the chance to spend a few days in Rangoon (oh, all right, Yangon) – a bustling Asian capital as fascinating as Bangkok, Singapore or Hong Kong, but with the clock turned back a couple of decades.

 Now, how can you resist a name like that?

 Editor’s Note: This was post was originally published in January 2017 and has been updated for accuracy and comprehensiveness.